Norfolk Southern GP33ECO

-The NS GP33ECO is a 4-axle diesel-electric locomotive built by the Norfolk Southern Railway in its Juniata Locomotive Shop.
+The EMD GP33ECO is a 4-axle diesel-electric locomotive built by the Norfolk Southern Railway in its Juniata Locomotive Shop.
 The locomotive is a rebuild of the EMD GP50 designed to meet Tier 3 emissions standards.
 The first locomotive was completed in January 2015.
 The rebuild was funded in part by the federal Congestion Mitigation and Air Quality Improvement Program.